 What is it?

-Creative Common Law is an open-source project aimed at building the most desirable, functional, and customizable body of law for borderless, stateless societies.
-It is the “operating system” of a truly free society.
-CCL is also the only project of its kind, being (a) authored by legal and humanities scholars, (b) based explicitly on the principles of property rights, non-aggression, and contract law, and (c) containing all the necessary policies and procedures for concrete application.
-The project invites public input, especially by those with a vested interest in seeing true liberty become a reality in the 21st century.
+Creative Common Law is an open-source project aimed at building a legal and economic framework for a free, just, and sustainable society.
+It serves as the “operating system” for a post-state, post-communist, and post-capitalist age.
+CCL is the only project of its kind, being: (a) based explicitly on the principles of peace (non-aggression), contract law, and decentralized and sustainable economic power; (b) containing all the necessary policies and procedures for concrete application.

-Think of CCL as the operating system of a society.
-It is the legal platform on which all other “programs” and functions of private businesses, transactions, and activities are built.
-It is similar to legal systems in nation-states, except that there is no nation-state, and no one is under any obligation to be a member if they don’t want to.
-Everything is private and voluntary.
+As the operating system of a society, CCL is the legal and communally-agreed platform on which all other “programs” and functions of private businesses, transactions, and activities are built.
+It is similar to legal systems and economic regulatory bodies in nation-states, except that there is no nation-state, and no one is under any obligation to be a member if they don’t want to.
 There is no “government” or “public” sector.
-Transportation, rights-protection, arbitration, litigation, restitution, and other goods/services are sold by private entities on the open market (just as they normally would if governments didn’t make this arrangement illegal).
+Membership is voluntary.
+On the one hand, the economy is essentially market-based: transportation, rights-protection, arbitration, and other goods/services are sold by private entities on the open market.
+However, this property-based market system is also explicitly structured to prevent all concentrations of power and to protect the most vulnerable.
+For instance, all businesses are majority employee-owned, and all housing units majority tenant-owned; all persons are inherently equity-holders.
+It is also environmentally and economically sustainable, with carbon-neutrality as the default, sound money (e.g., no fiat currency), and sound banking (e.g., a cap on lending at 100% of borrower’s net worth).

 How does it work?
 (A Quick Summary)

-CCL works like a voluntary association (e.g., clubs, churches, academic societies, etc.)
+At its base, CCL functions like a voluntary association (e.g., clubs, churches, academic societies, etc.)

 Consider the American Economic Association, an academic society for professors of economics.
 The Association has its own board, different types of membership, different rules, policies, and procedures for governing everything related to the association.
 Certain people can join (e.g., professors), and they can leave at any time for any reason (can’t afford it, don’t like it, etc.).
 Members agree to pay an annual fee to receive the association’s benefits (e.g., a hard-copy journal, free access to annual conference, voting privileges, etc.).

 The CCL Community works in a similar way, only instead of being applicable to academic publications and a few conferences once a year, it applies to an entire person and their property.
 It also allows disciplinary action (i.e., law-breaking or “aggression”) to involve physical force (e.g., detainment for trial involving theft).
 Furthermore, with CCL the association itself is decentralized.
-There is no governing board or democratic law-making bodies.
-Individuals specifically pay for Adjudicators and Enforcers to receive whatever level of benefits they want or can afford.
-The CCL text is the “law” – just like any other terms and conditions of a contract.
+There is no governing board or centralized law-making bodies.
+There are instead cooperative corporations, like corporate enforcers (i.e., rights protection/police) and adjudicators (lawyers and judges).
+Individuals specifically pay for Adjudicators and Enforcers to receive whatever level of benefits they want or can afford, with provisions in place for the most poor and vulnerable to be protected and represented regardless of their economic status.
+The CCL text is the “law” or “membership agreement.”
+It functions like the terms of a contract.

 How Does It Work?
 (A More Detailed Summary)